Tudor Vladimirescu (1854): Construction

 Tudor Vladimirescu was built between 1851 and 1854 as the tugboat Croatia at the Óbuda shipyard in Budapest.
 Together with her sister ship Pannonia, Croatia was part of the Pannonia-class of paddle tugs ordered by the Austrian company Donaudampfschiffahrtsgesellschaft (DDSG).

-She had a length of 59.44 m, a width of 7.54 m (14.63 m with the paddle wheels), a height of 2.89 m, and a draught of 1.46 m while carrying 70 tons of coal.
+She had a length of 59.44 m, a width of 7.54 m or 14.63 m with the paddle wheels, a height of 2.89 m, and a draught of 1.46 m while carrying 70 tons of coal.
 Propulsion was provided by a two-cylinder steam engine, manufactured by the Escher Wyss & Cie. company from Zürich, which was supplied by two boilers.
 The engine powered two paddle wheels with 16 wooden blades each.
 The hull was made of iron while the deck and other components were made of wood.
 The captain's cabin along with the officers' quarters, kitchen, and dining area were on the deck, while the crew cabins were below the deck.
 The helmsman station was located on a plateau between the wheel arches.